-MCD OUTCOME COMPONENT SCHOOL PLAN II.
-Determine acceptable evidence Teachers will first think how they will determine if students have attained the desired learning.
-Teachers will consider a range of assessment methods.
-A combination of performance tasks quizzes, and tests are used to assess essential knowledge and skills.
-III.
+MCD OUTCOME COMPONENT SCHOOL PLAN

+OUTCOME COMPONENT used to assess essential knowledge, skills.
 Plan learning experiences and instruction With clearly identified desired results and appropriate evidence in mind, teachers will then plan instructional activities.
 This phase calls for teachers clearly understanding what will need to be taught and how best the content should be taught.
 Materials and resources best suited to accomplish the goals must be identified and available.
-Accommodations and Modifications To ensure that all students have access to the general education curriculum, SMArT Academy will provide a framework for accessibility, which supports the development of adjustable materials, varied instructional approaches, and relevant assessment methods.
+Accomodations and Modifications To ensure that all students have access to the general education curriculum, Hilda L. Solis Learning Academy will provide a framework for accessibility which supports the development of adjustable materials, varied instructional approaches, and relevant assessment methods.
 Teachers will be cognizant of potential barriers to learning, and subsequent identification of possible solutions, including assistive technology.
 Access to the curriculum for all students will be assured through measures such as the following: Multiple means of representation to give learners various ways of acquiring information and knowledge, such as demonstration, direct instruction, simulations.
 Multiple means of expression to provide learners with alternatives for demonstrating what they know, such as written, oral, graphic, kinesthetic.
 Multiple means of engagement to tap into learner interests to challenge and motivate them to learn, such as individual student selection of topic or cooperative learning.
 The importance of this approach is that it underscores the need for "multiple pathways" to help all students succeed.
 Therefore, curriculum and instruction will be adequately differentiated to address the diverse needs of all learners.
-Data-driven decision making SMArT Academy will utilize a cyclical problem-solving model to design differentiation of instruction.
-This process involves four steps and determines the best course of action for instructional differentiation for each student.
-The four steps of the cycle are: • Define the Problem In this step, the teacher or team begins with the definition and analysis of the student's problem or instructional need.
-The team will identify the cause of the student's problem and define the problem completely and in objective, measurable terms.
-All relevant data and information regarding the child's
+See pages from LAUSD Division of Special Education Publication, Accommodations and Modifications: Accessing the Curriculum-Schools for all Children: What Every Teacher Needs To Know About Special Education, Pages 398 - 423

+Data-driven decision making

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION